Test ID: MITOP Mitochondrial Full Genome Analysis, Next-Generation Sequencing (NGS), Varies

 Interpretation

-All detected alterations are evaluated according to American College of Medical Genetics and Genomics recommendations.(1) Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
+All detected variants are evaluated according to American College of Medical Genetics and Genomics guidelines for mitochondrial DNA variant interpretation.(1) Other gene-specific guidelines may also be considered.
+Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
 The degree of heteroplasmy of each single nucleotide or delin (deletion/insertion) variant, defined as the ratio (percentage) of variant sequence reads to the total number of reads, will also be reported.
-Large deletions will be reported as either homoplasmic or heteroplasmic, but the degree of heteroplasmy will not be estimated, due to possible preferential amplification of the smaller deletion product by long-range polymerase chain reaction.
+Variants detected at or above 95% will be reported as homoplasmic.
+Heteroplasmy for large deletions will be reported and is determined by droplet digital polymerase chain reaction.
+Variants classified as benign or likely benign are not reported.

 Clinical Reference

-2. Munnich A, Rotig A, Cormier-Daire V, Rustin P: Clinical presentation of respiratory chain deficiency.
-In: Valle D, Antonarakis S, Ballabio A, Beaudet AL, Mitchell GA eds.
+2. Munnich A, Rotig A, Cormier-Daire V, Rustin P. Clinical presentation of respiratory chain deficiency.
+In: Valle D, Antonarakis S, Ballabio A, Beaudet AL, Mitchell GA, eds.
 The Online Metabolic and Molecular Basis of Inherited Disease.
 McGraw-Hill; 2019.
-Accessed September 28, 2020.
-Available at https://ommbid.mhmedical.com/content.aspx?bookid=2709&sectionid=225086827
+Accessed December 2, 2024.
+Available at https://ommbid.mhmedical.com/content.aspx?bookid=2709§ionid=225086827

 Day(s) Performed